2017 Scottish Labour leadership election: Campaign

 In early September 2017, Richard Leonard and Anas Sarwar announced that they would be running for the leadership.
 Leonard appointed Danielle Rowley as his campaign chair, whilst Sarwar appointed Pauline McNeill and Martin Whitfield as his campaign co-chairs.
-They both wrote for the Sunday Mail to pay tribute to Dugdale and Corbyn, praise the party's platform and decry nationalism.
-Sarwar has been described as a centrist and on the party's centre-left, and describes himself as a Brownite.
-Leonard is more associated with the left-wing of the party, and emphasised the consistency in his positions and his support for Labour leader, Jeremy Corbyn.
+They both wrote for the Sunday Mail to pay tribute to outgoing leader Kezia Dugdale and Jeremy Corbyn, praise the party's platform, and decry nationalism.
+Sarwar was described as a centrist and on the party's centre-left, and describes himself as a Brownite.
+Leonard is more associated with the left-wing of the party, and emphasised the consistency in his positions and his support for Labour leader Corbyn.

-Supporters of Leonard criticised Sarwar as a ″careerist″ for changing his mind about Corbyn, having called for him to consider his position in a letter ahead of the national party's 2016 leadership election.
+Supporters of Leonard criticised Sarwar as a ″careerist″ for changing his mind about Corbyn, with Sarwar having called for him to consider his position in a letter ahead of the national party's 2016 leadership election.
 When asked, Leonard did not have a ready answer as to whether he'd changed his view on anything in the last thirty or forty years.

 Candidates were required to receive at least five supporting nominations from Scottish Labour parliamentarians across Westminster, Holyrood and the European Parliament.
 Both easily reached this, with Leonard receiving nine and Sarwar receiving fifteen.
 Whilst Sarwar received more nominations from Labour MSPs, Leonard received the backing of the majority of Scottish Labour MPs, as well as supporting nominations from six affiliated trade unions by 29 September.

 The candidates praised each other's work, and both sought to introduce "progressive taxation" at Holyrood to fund the NHS and education, describing themselves as ″proud socialists″.
 Sarwar presented himself as a unity candidate, but Leonard accused him of disunity for his prior opposition to Corbyn's leadership.